entrealist/entrealist/README.md

-- @Entrealist, mostly known as [Content hidden due to community policy]
+- @Entrealist, mostly known as [content is hidden due to community policy]

 <!---
 entrealist/entrealist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.